SchneiderSix/holbertonschool-AirBnB_clone/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is a mandatory project for Holberton School made by Salvador Borit and Juan Matias Rossi from cohort 18.
-This is the first part of AirBnB clone (six in total), this part is about the storage files in json
+This is the first part of AirBnB clone (six in total).

 <p align="right">(<a href="#top">back to top</a>)</p>